JacksonGrimm/E-commerce-Back-End/README.md

 ## Installation

-clone the code, don't an npm i, npm run seed then npm start
+clone the code, do an npm i, npm run seed then npm start

 ## Media